jeremylo/ethical-voice/docs/index.md

 > *duration*: the duration for which someone speaks
 >
 > *phonation time* or *speaking time*: the duration, excluding any silent pauses

+It stands to reason that patients who experience greater degrees of breathlessness may find speaking more difficult, so it would be interesting to collect some data to test this hypothesis.

+There are several different aspects to fluency [1]:
+- **cognitive fluency** -- the ease of converting thoughts from cognitive processes into speech
+- **perceived fluency** -- a _listener's_ subjective impression of someone's cognitive fluency
+- **utterance fluency** -- the aspects of fluency that are objectively measurable acoustically, such as speed and pausing

+For this project, I am most concerned with utterance fluency (although there is certainly some overlap between the categories).

+*Note*: it is generally preferable to consider _syllables_ rather than whole _words_ when trying to evaluate how fast someone is speaking.
+As an example, the phrase "thoroughly thoroughly thoroughly" takes considerably more effort to say than the phrase "two two two", but while the former is 9 syllables and the latter only 3, they are both contain precisely 3 words.

+In their investigation of fluency in long-term second-language speakers of English, Lahmann, Steinkrauss and Schmid used the speech analysis software Praat to calculate the following measures [2] of **speed fluency** (related to the speed at which one speaks):
+- **speech rate**: number of syllables divided by the duration
+- **articulation rate**: number of syllables divided by phonation time
+- **average syllable duration** (ASD): phonation time divided by the number of syllables (the reciprocal of articulation rate)

+Here, they defined a pause as lasting a minimum of 250ms for the purposes of calculating phonation time.
+This was also the definition used in _Jong et al_ [3].

+Speed is not the only characteristic of fluency; linguists also study **breakdown fluency** (related to pauses that interrupt the flow of speech) and **repair fluency** (related to hesitation and corrective reformulations speakers make as they speak) [1].
+Examples of these measures include the following:
+- *Breakdown fluency*
+  - **Mean pause duration**: the total duration of pauses divided by the number of pauses
+  - **Mean pause rate**: the mean number of pauses over a given time period
+- *Repair fluency*
+  - **Mean rate of repair measures**: the mean number of repetitions whether complete or partial, hesitations, false starts, reformulations and so on over a given time period (some authors use the phonation time rather than the total duration for this [4])
+  - **Mean rate of filled pauses**: i.e. time spent saying "ummm" or "uhhh" over a given time period (some authors use the phonation time rather than the total duration for this [4])

+Furthermore, there are also composite measures that combine elements of all three characteristics of utterance fluency outlined above, e.g.
+- **Mean length of runs**: the mean number of syllables between pauses
+- **Phonation time ratio**: the phonation time as a proportion of the total duration

+*Side-note*: in dialogues, measures such as the number of turns, pauses between turns and interruptions, as well as conversational overlap may be studied as well!

+For my project, considering the limitations of the low-power mobile devices upon which my progressive web app is expected to run, my priority will be to measure speech rate (number of syllables divided by the duration); however, I would love to see articulation rate and a measure of breakdown fluency, such as mean pause rate as defined above, implemented in the future!

+#### References

+[1] P. Tavakoli, “Fluency in monologic and dialogic task performance: Challenges in defining and measuring L2 fluency,” International Review of Applied Linguistics in Language Teaching, vol. 54, no. 2, pp. 133-150, 2016.

+[2] C. Lahmann, R. Steinkrauss and M. Schmid, “Speed, breakdown, and repair: An investigation of fluency in long-term second-language speakers of English,” International Journal of Bilingualism, vol. 15, 2015.

+[3] N. H. de Jong, M. P. Steinel, A. F. Florijn, R. Schoonen, and J. H. Hulstijn, “FACETS OF SPEAKING PROFICIENCY,” Studies in Second Language Acquisition, vol. 34, no. 1, pp. 5–34, 2012.

+[4] N. H. d.
+Jong, “LANGSNAP Workshop: Analysis of fluency,” 10 April 2013.
+[Online].
+Available: [http://langsnap.soton.ac.uk/linked_files/LANGSNAP_dejong.pdf](http://langsnap.soton.ac.uk/linked_files/LANGSNAP_dejong.pdf).
+[Accessed 24 August 2021].